mia-platform/documentation/versioned_docs/version-8.x.x/development_suite/set-up-infrastructure/create-project.md

 }
 ```

 Proxy url supports `http`, `https` and basic auth inside proxy url.
-For example, an url with basic auth would be like `https://username:password@url-to-proxy/`.
+For example, an url with basic auth would be like `https://username:password@url-to-proxy/`. <!--- gitleaks:allow -->

 ### Final Step: **Activate CRUD**